Rosebud-Lott High School

-Rosebud-Lott High School is a public high school in Lott, Texas (USA) and classified as a 2A school by the UIL.
+Rosebud-Lott High School is a public high school in Travis, Texas (USA) and classified as a 2A school by the UIL.
 It is part of the Rosebud-Lott Independent School District in southwestern Falls County.
 The school was founded in 1970 when Rosebud High School and Lott High School were consolidated.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 Athletics

 The Rosebud-Lott Cougars compete in these sports: